Skip to main content

 Smoking

-Why is my cough worse at night?
+Why is my coughing worse at night?

 One of the main reasons why we cough is to clear mucus from our airways.
 However, when we lie down, we collect more mucus in the back of the throat, which is why we feel the need to cough more during the night.

-How to reduce coughing at night naturally
+Five tips for reducing coughing at night naturally

-Change your sleeping position
+1. Change your sleeping position

-Combat dry air
+2. Avoid dry air

 Cooler air lacks humidity, which means the air in your home can become dry during winter.
 This can irritate your throat and lead to coughing.
 To combat dry air in your home, try using a humidifier.
-This will work to add moisture to the air to help keep you from coughing at night.
+This will help to add moisture to the air to help keep you from dry coughing at night.

-Keep your airways clear
+3. Keep your airways clear

-Manage your allergies
+4. Manage your allergies

-Stay hydrated
+5. Stay hydrated

 While you may not be able to stop coughing at night completely, keeping hydrated can help.
 For example, a hot decaf drink before bedtime can help to soothe your throat, making you less likely to cough during the night.
-Ginger tea is believed to have anti-inflammatory properties, so it may be a good option.
+Ginger tea is also believed to have anti-inflammatory properties, so it may be a good option.

 How to relieve coughing at night with medication